Festivals Reviews SIFF

 PARTY PEOPLE

 • Josh: I’ll use my last pick on Opening Night.
 Grab your tickets to Thelma immediately.
 Like last year’s festival, SIFF has picked up a Sundance stunner to open this year’s festival.
-Anchored by a sensational performance by June Squibb with a bit of scene-stealing from Richard Roundtree in his final onscreen performance, the sweet comedy about a 93-year-old grandmother out for justice after being scammed was the the sweetest, funniest, best time I had at any film during my time at this year’s Sundance.
-With this selection SIFF has a surefire crowdpleaser in choosing a gently uproarious crowdpleaser to kick off the festival.
+Anchored by a sensational star turn by June Squibb with a bit of scene-stealing from Richard Roundtree in his final onscreen performance, the sweet comedy about a 93-year-old grandmother out for justice after being scammed was the the sweetest, funniest, best time I had at any film during my time at this year’s Sundance.
+With this selection SIFF has a surefire gently uproarious crowdpleaser to kick off the festival.
 Writer/director Josh Margolin will be at Opening Night along with SIFF Tribute Recipient June Squibb to unpack their deeply endearing film with a Q&A, followed by a party on the Paramount’s stage and spilling into 9th Avenue.
 (Tickets: $85 / $75 SIFF Members)

 • Closing” Night: The in-person festival closes with Sing Sing, starring Colman Doming and Paul Raci among a cast of non-professional actors who tell the true story of incarcerated people finding redemption through theater.
 The film plays at the SIFF Downtown (“SIFF-erama” to the rest of us) with a Q&A with Director/co-writer Greg Kwedar plus members of the ensemble cast.
 It’s followed by the traditional afterparty at MOHAI — note, this year it’s held non-traditionally on Saturday instead of Sunday.
 At age 50, SIFF finally has come to respect the concept of “school nights”.
 Tickets for the event are $86.50 ($76.50) for both film and party or $51.50 ($46.50) just to crash the soiree.